ja-vazquez/Python_compendium/README.md

 **N.B.** highly encouraged to recycle and make use of them in any possible way.
 More elaborated examples may be found in the astro/cosmo folders.

+As you can see below, Python is the dominant language, however due to the popularity of R, I have added some standard notes, visualizations and basic statistic examples.
+There are also couple of SQL examples, based on SQLite and MYSQL.

 The majority of the content may be found spread around the web or throughout books, but the bibliography I used, and possibly where all the info is coming from, is displayed on the bottom of the page.